Astatium5/COP4331SmallProject/README.md

-# Mana Contact Manager
+## Mana Contact Manager

-A contact management website with (insert features here).
+A contact management website built with the LAMP stack.

 COP 4331 Small Project